Oddities in the Entanglement Scaling of the Quantum Six-Vertex Model

 where $\rho_A = \Tr_B \rho$ is the reduced density matrix of $A$ and the $p_i$'s are the Schmidt eigenvalues \cite{nielsen2010quantum}.
 Using the technique described in \cite{stephan2009shannon}, the computation of the \Renyi{} entanglement entropy of the 2D system is equivalent to the computation of the \emph{Shannon-\Renyi{} entropy} \cite{luitz2004spetroscopy} of the 1D quantum system.
 The latter is defined with the same expression at the right of \eqref{eq:renyi_ent_def} but with $p_i = \abs{\braket{i}{\gs}}^2$ instead of the Schmidt eigenvalues.
 We are particularly interested in the limit $n = \infty$, where

 From the entanglement point of view, $\MinEnt$ corresponds to \emph{single-copy entanglement} \cite{eisert2005singlecopy, peschel2005singlecopy}, while from the Shannon information point of view $\MinEnt$ is known as the \emph{min-entropy} \cite{renner2004renyi, konig2009entropy}.
 In this context, it can be used to quantify the spread of the ground state on the basis $\{\ket{i}\}$ \cite{stephan2009shannon}.
+In this manuscript we mainly develop theoretical arguments that show the emergence of a logarithmic correction to the min-entropy $\MinEnt$ in the case of an odd chain.